Justin-Ja/ImageBoardCRUD/README.md

 To-Do's:

-    Find a way to have the original image URL appear in the edit.ejs url input Fix index.ejs's image's to be more dynamic and less compressed/streched looking Refactor where applicable
+* Find a way to have the original image URL appear in the edit.ejs url input
+* Refactor where applicable